Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 In April 2021, Hezbollah Secretary-General Hassan Nasrallah met with Hamas deputy leader Saleh al-Arouri and Islamic Jihad leader Ziad al-Nakhala and discussed an instance where a terrorist infiltrated Israel from Lebanon, which they saw as a test of Israel’s defenses.
 Subsequently, the paper says, “Hezbollah organized a full-scale, public military demonstration in the village of Aaramta in southern Lebanon, titled ‘We Will Cross,’ signaling its intention to change the current rules of engagement and shift the clashes to territories controlled by the Israeli state.”

-During Operation Iron Sword, the IDF recovered documents in Khan Yunis indicating that Hamas leader Yahya Sinwar believed Hezbollah had committed to launch a joint assault on Israel.
+The IDF also recovered documents in Khan Yunis indicating that Sinwar believed Hezbollah had committed to launching a joint assault on Israel.
 One missive from Sinwar said, “We received a commitment that the axis will participate in the large liberation project due to the nature of the relationship we are working on.”

 Other documents obtained by the New York Times indicated that Hamas maintained relative calm to deceive the Israelis of their intentions.
 Initially, Hamas planned to carry out the attack, code-named “the big project,” in the fall of 2022 but was unable to persuade Iran and Hezbollah to participate.
 Hamas believed that the “internal situation” in Israel, likely referring to the upheaval over Prime Minister Benjamin Netanyahu’s plan for judicial reform, was a reason Sinwar was “compelled to move toward a strategic battle.”